by Emily Olman

 CEO & Chief Photographer, Hopscotch Interactive & AUREA Award Ambassador and Community Chair

 For the last two years I have been attending the AUREA Award at Europapark in Rust, Germany.
-First as a jury member in November 2018, and then as the AUREA Ambassador in January 2020.
-When the time came to look towards the AUREA Award Conference and Awards for Excellence in XR Entertainment, we had all hoped that an in-person event would be possible.
-Perhaps not for a large group, but soon, even a small group became too much to imagine attending in person at Europapark when the park itself had shut down in November to outside guests.
-And then we, as professionals in the XR industry, were finding ourselves having to take an in-person event truly virtual - was it a test, or a chance to prove ourselves?
+First, as a jury member and then as the AUREA Ambassador.
+When the time came to look at the third annual conference in 2021, we had all hoped that an in-person event would be possible.
+Perhaps not for a large group we thought, but eventually we realized even hosting a small group in person became too much to imagine when the park itself had shut down in November to outside guests.
+And then we, as professionals in the XR industry, were finding ourselves having to take an in-person event truly virtual — was it a test, or a chance to prove ourselves?
 Was it a matter of principle to have XR elements in the program?
 Was it also something that might add to the experience in unknown ways that might even be better than, or replace certain elements that we had thought could only happen in real life?
 These were just a few of the questions that faced us as we led up to the 3rd annual AUREA Award which took place from January 22-23, 2021.

 While the majority of the second day's events continued in Hopin and were also being live-streamed in VR, I ended up staying in gear for the majority of the second day and that continued through the pitches, through the entertainment, and even through to the piece de resistance which was Ain der Machine performing the clips from the panel that I had been on from the day before with Jury Chair Kathleen Cohen, Amy Jupiter (Honored Guest and Speaker), and Cathy Hackl (Jury Member).
 The video above gives you a glimpse into what he performed live with his body as an instrument and all of the live video mixing he was able to do...we were all blown away and I got to experience becoming a "meme" for a minute as the quotes of the day were all threaded into the performance.
 He was spectacular.